initia-labs/movevm/precompile/modules/minitia_stdlib/doc/object.md

 <a id="0x1_object_MAXIMUM_OBJECT_NESTING"></a>

 Maximum nesting from one object to another.
-That is objects can technically have infinte nesting, but any checks such as transfer will only be evaluated this deep.
+That is objects can technically have infinite nesting, but any checks such as transfer will only be evaluated this deep.